mharen/mharen.github.io/blog/2012/2012-07-patching-jquery-validation-for-ios-date.md

     };
 }</pre>

-<p>Quite simply, this just runs both of the date checkers and returns true if either of them pass.</p>
+Quite simply, this just runs both of the date checkers and returns true if either of them pass.

-<p>In addition to not having to actually change any of my HTML, this code sits outside the library itself (it’s in my <a href="https://github.com/mharen/service-tracker/blob/1bac669089a4b2c6c4c472a6c972073353726954/service-tracker-mvc/Scripts/script.js#L20">global.js</a> file) so I can still update my plugins or load them from CDNs without fear.
-Oh, and if a user enters a date in the usual MM/dd/yyyy format in a browser that doesn’t support the native datepicker, the validation will still pass.</p>
+In addition to not having to actually change any of my HTML, this code sits outside the library itself (it’s in my <a href="https://github.com/mharen/service-tracker/blob/1bac669089a4b2c6c4c472a6c972073353726954/service-tracker-mvc/Scripts/script.js#L20">global.js</a> file) so I can still update my plugins or load them from CDNs without fear.
+Oh, and if a user enters a date in the usual MM/dd/yyyy format in a browser that doesn’t support the native datepicker, the validation will still pass.

-<p>Hopefully Apple fixes this issue…</p>
+Hopefully Apple fixes this issue…

 ---